-Court hearings generate hours of spoken testimony, legal arguments, and judicial rulings.
+Court hearings produce hours of spoken testimony, legal arguments, and judicial rulings.
 For attorneys preparing appeals, law students studying procedure, legal researchers analyzing case patterns, and self-represented litigants trying to understand their own cases, accessing the content of these hearings in text form is essential.
-But official court transcripts are expensive and slow — often costing $3 to $7 per page and taking weeks to produce.
+Official court transcripts are expensive and slow though.
+Often costing $3 to $7 per page and taking weeks to produce.

 AI transcription tools like VidNotes offer a way to create rapid working transcripts for research and preparation.
-But as with legal depositions, it is critical to understand where AI transcription fits and where official court records are required.
+But like with legal depositions, you have to understand where AI transcription fits and where official court records are required.

 The Role of AI Transcription in Legal Work